35.001 Aproaerema sangiella (Stainton, 1863)

 Status and Distribution

-Very local, with a scattered distribution across parts of south-east and north-east England, Scotland, Northern Ireland and Ireland.
+Very local, with a scattered distribution mainly centred around parts of south-east and northern England, the east side of Scotland and western Ireland.
 Apparently absent from Wales, Isle of Man and the Channel Islands.
+Only 39 records known nationally between 1999 and 2023, but with no indication of any significant change in distribution.

-The record from VC60 (Gait Barrows NNR) on 10.7.1999 detailed in the Entomologist's Rec.
-112: 198 was a misidentification and another from Dorset in 1967 has been listed in the county fauna but is best considered unconfirmed.
+A record from VC60 (Gait Barrows NNR) on 10.7.1999 detailed in the Entomologist's Rec.
+112: 198 was a misidentification.
+A record from Dorset in 1967 has been listed in the county fauna but is, subject to further details, considered unconfirmed.

 National Status: Nationally Scarce A